kailash-manasarovar/statement/docs/timeline/2022/may.md

 ## Asked to be a demo at the conservatory

 - Concha contacts me out of the blue and asks if I can do the conservatory a favor.
-- She wants me to come and help out as they have a man from the Generalitat coming in to give a lecture and demonstration of film technology; i.e. how to film instrumentalists, concerts, etc.
-- She tells me they need someone to be a demo piano player for the cameraman.
+- She tells me a man from the Generalitat is coming in to give a talk and demonstration of filming technology, i.e. how to film instrumentalists, and they need a volunteer instrumentalist to be a demo for the camera.
 - I don't think anything unusual is going on and agree.
+- I'm conscious, also, that I have not yet sat the audition to get back in to study in September, so I can't really say no.
-- I go in and there are about 25 male teachers and 5 female teachers in the concert room at the conservatory.
+- I go along and there are about 25 male teachers and 5 female teachers in the concert room at the conservatory.
-- Domingo is notably absent.
-- I believe Concha informed me prior in case I didn't want to be in the same room as him.
+- Domingo is notably absent and I believe Concha informed me prior in case I didn't want to be in the same room as him.
+- Paqui Fornet is there, as is Joan Carles.
+- The women are unusually frosty with me.
-- They ask me to play while the video cameraman gives a lecture and demonstration on how to film musical performances properly.
+- I'm asked to play while the video cameraman films my playing and talks about filming techniques, etc.
-- I'm a bit nervous, unnecessarily anxious in fact, but I'm happy to help.
+- I'm there for no more than fifteen minutes.
+- There was no need for me to come in to do this, but I didn't question it at the time.
-- Given what happens over the next couple of years, I have to wonder if this was an early advertisement for the newest switcheroo victim due to start her studies in the Autumn?
+- However, given what happens over the next couple of years, I have to wonder if this was an early advertisement for the newest switcheroo victim - currently being brain-damaged - and due to start her studies in the Autumn when she will be unable to distinguish between different men?
-- And/or was it a way to make sure all the teachers were tied into the conspiracy if it went tits up?
+- Was it also a way to make sure all the teachers were tied into the music-school's porn conspiracy if anything went wrong?

 ![The dancers](../../content/images/the-dancers.jpg)